What are the best foods to eat if you have PCOS and want to improve your fertility?

 Women with PCOS may find it more challenging to conceive, due to an imbalance of hormones oestrogen and progesterone, which may lead to irregular or absent periods.
 Other symptoms of this condition include enlarged ovaries, ovarian cysts, acne, excess hair and obesity.

 Nutritional therapist Amy Huggins gives her top tips.
-Amy has taken part in our Fertility Fayre in Cambridge and fellow nutritionist Angela Attwood provides consultations in our Wickford clinic.
+Amy is taking part in our Virtual Fertility Fair on 31st October 2020.

 1. Manage weight